oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     list_records_limit = 1000
     ```

-5. Update *config* with required configuration parameters
+5. Step 5: Update *config* with required configuration parameters

-    *config* file is located in *.oci* folder.
+    *config* file is located in *.oci* folder and path to *config* file is specified in *config.py* file - see previous setp.
 This is the file to which *config.py* is referring to in the first line.

     Pay attention to the following entry from *config.py*:

     ```python
     # config file path
-    config_file_path="/home/Candy_Swee/.oci/config"
+    config_file_path="/home/<USER>/.oci/config"
     ```

     This is the location of the *config* file is.
 It is placed in *.oci* folder.